Oddadmix/llm-arabic-instruct-gen/README.md

 The tool includes full support for Arabic text processing and question generation:

+- **Two-Step QA Generation**:
+  - **Question Generation**: Uses English prompts for better LLM understanding but generates questions in Arabic
+  - **Answer Generation**: Generates comprehensive answers in Arabic based on the question and context
-- **Context-Aware Question Generation**: LLM generates intelligent questions based on the actual content of the text
+- **Context-Aware Questions**: LLM generates intelligent questions based on the actual content of the text
 - **Arabic-Only Output**: All questions and answers are generated in Arabic only
-- **Arabic Prompts**: LLM prompts are in Arabic to ensure Arabic-only output
 - **Arabic Punctuation**: Proper handling of Arabic punctuation marks
 - **Sentence Splitting**: Intelligent sentence boundary detection for Arabic
 - **Text Chunking**: Optimal chunking that respects Arabic text structure